return42/sphkerneldoc/linux_src_doc/drivers/scsi/mpt3sas/mpt3sas_base_c.rst

 .. c:function:: void _base_build_nvme_prp(struct MPT3SAS_ADAPTER *ioc, u16 smid, Mpi26NVMeEncapsulatedRequest_t *nvme_encap_request, dma_addr_t data_out_dma, size_t data_out_sz, dma_addr_t data_in_dma, size_t data_in_sz)

     This function is called for NVMe end devices to build a native SGL (NVMe PRP).
 The native SGL is built starting in the first PRP entry of the NVMe message (PRP1).
 If the data buffer is small enough to be described entirely using PRP1, then PRP2 is not used.
 If needed, PRP2 is used to describe a larger data buffer.
 If the data buffer is too large to describe using the two PRP entriess inside the NVMe message, then PRP1 describes the first data memory segment, and PRP2 contains a pointer to a PRP list located elsewhere in memory to describe the remaining data memory segments.
 The PRP list will be contiguous.
-The native SGL for NVMe devices is a Physical Region Page (PRP).
-A PRP consists of a list of PRP entries to describe a number of noncontigous physical memory segments as a single memory buffer, just as a SGL does.
-Note however, that this function is only used by the IOCTL call, so the memory given will be guaranteed to be contiguous.
-There is no need to translate non-contiguous SGL into a PRP in this case.
-All PRPs will describe contiguous space that is one page size each.

-    :param struct MPT3SAS_ADAPTER \*ioc:
+    :param ioc:
         per adapter object
+    :type ioc: struct MPT3SAS_ADAPTER \*

-    :param u16 smid:
+    :param smid:
         system request message index for getting asscociated SGL
+    :type smid: u16

-    :param Mpi26NVMeEncapsulatedRequest_t \*nvme_encap_request:
+    :param nvme_encap_request:
         the NVMe request msg frame pointer
+    :type nvme_encap_request: Mpi26NVMeEncapsulatedRequest_t \*

-    :param dma_addr_t data_out_dma:
+    :param data_out_dma:
         physical address for WRITES
+    :type data_out_dma: dma_addr_t

-    :param size_t data_out_sz:
+    :param data_out_sz:
         data xfer size for WRITES
+    :type data_out_sz: size_t

-    :param dma_addr_t data_in_dma:
+    :param data_in_dma:
         physical address for READS
+    :type data_in_dma: dma_addr_t

-    :param size_t data_in_sz:
+    :param data_in_sz:
         data xfer size for READS
+    :type data_in_sz: size_t

 .. _`_base_build_nvme_prp.description`:

 Description
 -----------

+The native SGL for NVMe devices is a Physical Region Page (PRP).
+A PRP consists of a list of PRP entries to describe a number of noncontigous physical memory segments as a single memory buffer, just as a SGL does.
+Note however, that this function is only used by the IOCTL call, so the memory given will be guaranteed to be contiguous.
+There is no need to translate non-contiguous SGL into a PRP in this case.
+All PRPs will describe contiguous space that is one page size each.

 Each NVMe message contains two PRP entries.
 The first (PRP1) either contains a PRP list pointer or a PRP element, depending upon the command.
 PRP2